 - It allows the stain to be applied more evenly across the floor

 - It raises the wood fibers so the stain goes deep into the wood for a nice finish

 - It helps create a professional look and feel without any sanding marks

 It is important to use a precise quantity of water.
 Too much water can oversaturate the wood.
 This can cause the wood to swell in the short term.
 In the long term – as humidity decreases – the wood will release the excess moisture.

 In addition, care must be taken to spread the water evenly across the surface of the floor.
 Uneven water distribution can cause your floor to show blotchy areas under the stain.
 If this happens, the only remedy is to re-sand the surface of the wood, which costs time and money.

 Some use chemical sprayers to mist the floor with water.
 Some use a buffer with a soaked carpet pad.
-Still others run a wet mop over the floor.
-Perhaps the most effective way, though time-consuming, is with a bucket, a rag and getting down on your hands and knees.
+Still, others run a wet mop over the floor.
+Perhaps the most effective way, though time-consuming, is a bucket, a rag and getting down on your hands and knees.